top of page

 The Side of Family & Aging That No One Likes to Admit

-They expose every crack in your family’s dynamic — the resentment, the guilt, the buried grief, the rage, and the unspoken expectations.
-What’s meant to be a joyful family gathering evolves into tension so thick that you can feel it as you walk into the room — all wrapped in holiday decor.
+They family dynamics over the holidays expose every crack in your family’s dynamic — the resentment, the guilt, the buried grief, the rage, and the unspoken expectations.
+What’s meant to be a joyful family gathering often evolves into tension so thick that you can feel it as you walk into the room, all wrapped in holiday decor.

 This is where the real conflict lives.